Connect with others who understand.

 “I also struggled to get a diagnosis,” another member said.
 “So, go to a pulmonologist right away.
 By the way, you are not crazy — this is a rare and difficult disease to diagnose.”

 The consequences of delayed diagnosis are serious.
-The Respirology study found that people with PAH who waited more than two years for an accurate diagnosis experienced worse outcomes compared with those who were diagnosed sooner.
-The authors noted that a delay of more than two years was associated with an 11 percent higher risk of death.
+The Respirology study findings showed that people with PAH who waited more than two years for an accurate diagnosis experienced worse outcomes compared with those who were diagnosed sooner.
+A delay of more than two years was associated with an 11 percent higher risk of death.

-Symptoms of PAH, such as shortness of breath, chest pain, and fatigue, also appear in several other health conditions.
-Many doctors aren’t trained to recognize signs of PAH, which are key reasons diagnosis is often delayed.
+Symptoms of PAH, such as shortness of breath, chest pain, and fatigue (tiredness that doesn’t improve with rest), also appear in several other health conditions.
+Many doctors aren’t trained to recognize signs of PAH, so diagnosis is often delayed.

-3. Females Have a Higher Risk of Developing PAH Than Males
+3. Females Have a Higher Risk of PAH Than Males

-According to a study in Methodist DeBakey Cardiovascular Journal, females are almost twice as likely to develop PAH as males.
-That ratio lessens among older people, per the study: Females over age 65 are only 20 percent more likely than males to develop PAH.
+According to a study in Methodist DeBakey Cardiovascular Journal, females are almost twice as likely as males to develop PAH.
+That ratio lessens among older people, per the study: Females over 65 are only 20 percent more likely than males to develop PAH.

-Because younger women have a higher rate of PAH, researchers believe hormones may play a role in the development of PAH.
+The authors of an AJMC study noted that because younger women have a higher rate of PAH, researchers believe sex hormones may be linked with PAH.

-4. Race and Ethnicity May Play a Role in the Type of PAH a Person Develops
+4. Race and Ethnicity May Play a Role in a Person’s Type of PAH

-Although more research is needed on this topic, some studies have found differences in types of PAH across racial and ethnic groups.
-Understanding racial and ethnic differences in types of PAH can further help doctors in creating specialized PAH treatment plans.
+Although more research is needed on this topic, some studies have found differences in types of pulmonary arterial hypertension across racial and ethnic groups.
+Understanding racial and ethnic differences in these types can further help doctors in creating specialized PAH treatment plans.

-The Pulmonary Hypertension Association reviewed several studies that found PAH types varied across racial and ethnic groups.
-The results showed the following among people with pulmonary arterial hypertension:
+A review of several studies found that PAH types varied across racial and ethnic groups.
+The results showed that among people with pulmonary arterial hypertension:

 • African Americans were more likely to have connective tissue disease-associated PAH — that is, linked with scleroderma, rheumatoid arthritis, systemic lupus erythematosus, or mixed connective tissue disease.